 A Cochrane review that included four randomized controlled trials of botulinum A toxin injection as a treatment for detrusor-sphincter dyssynergia (DSD) found that intraurethral injections might improve some urodynamic measures after 30 days, but the studies had a high risk of bias, the quality of the evidence was limited, and the need for reinjection is a significant drawback.
 The authors advised that more study of effectiveness needed; optimal dose and mode of injection remain to be determined, and sphincterotomy might be a more effective option for long-term treatment.

-Some older women do not drink enough fluids to keep themselves well hydrated.
+Some older patients do not drink enough fluids to keep themselves well hydrated.
 They minimize their fluid intake to unacceptable levels, thinking that if they drink less, they will experience less incontinence.
 Trying to prevent incontinence by restricting fluids excessively may lead to bladder irritation and actually worsen urge incontinence.
 In addition, dehydration contributes to constipation.
 If a patient has a problem with constipation, recommend eating a high-fiber diet, receiving adequate hydration, and administering laxatives.

 Many drinks contain caffeine.
 Caffeine is a natural diuretic, and it has a direct excitatory effect on bladder smooth muscle.
 Thus, caffeine-containing products produce excessive urine and exacerbate symptoms of urinary frequency and urgency.
 Caffeine-containing products include coffee, tea, hot chocolate, and sodas.
 Even chocolate milk and many over-the-counter medications contain caffeine.